 If you would like to find out more about Studiopress head over to their website and you can check out all of their beautiful themes yourself.

 If you really want to build a WordPress website that stands out from the crowd but you’d rather not go down the StudioPress route then I would recommend Divi.

 If you are a complete beginner when it comes to web design then you might want to give Divi a try.

 Divi has tons of cool features and you really do get a lot of bang for your buck.
-The best thing about it is the drag and drop interface that allows you to customize your website the way you want it, without the fuss that comes with other themes.
+The best thing about it is the drag-and-drop interface that allows you to customise your website the way you want it, without the fuss that comes with other themes.

 As you can see from the image above, Divi also has a whopping 800+ designs to choose from.